Vihaan004/CSE360-Project/README.md

 ## System Operation and Functionality
 ### Initial Interaction
-- Upon a patient's arrival, a staff nurse performs the initial meet and greet.
+- When the patient arrives, a staff nurse performs the initial meet and greet.
 - The nurse records vital statistics (weight, height, body temperature, and blood pressure for patients over 12) and enters them into the system associated with the patient's current visit.

 ### Examination Room Process